lightscapevr/website/markdown/documentation.md

     * Rotate can flip the model - if enabled, rotating with the grip buttons can flip the model 90 degrees on its side.
 This is disabled by default because it can be very confusing for the VR user.
 * Editing (change tools with the touchpad) - Turn on or off the ⋮ menu button.
 #### Rendering
-* Shadows follow SketchUp sun direction - Toggle whether or not the shadows match the SketchUp sun settings.
-Can be slightly confusing for the VR user, because when he rotates the model, the sun direction rotates too.
-This somewhat breaks the illusion that we are turning a model in our hands.
+* Shadows follow SketchUp sun direction - Toggle whether or not the shadows follow the SketchUp setting for the sun direction (outside the warehouse only).
+Can be slightly confusing for the VR user, because when he or she rotates the model, the sun direction rotates too.
+This breaks the illusion that we are turning a model in our hands.
 * Edges, Hide Rest Of Model, Fog - these are settings that you should configure normally inside SketchUp, and which will be mirrored in VR automatically.

 #### Alignment